Kathleen Elsey 2013 Plein Air & Studio Painting Workshops

 • Paints: I love Winsor Newton’s new Artists’ Acrylics in 2 oz. tubes.
 They are buttery, dry a bit slower than other acrylics and they have so much pigment in them that they dry the same color as they look when wet!
 What you see while painting is what you get when dry!
 I also like Golden for it’s viscosity, quality and brilliant colors.
 Liquitex is also very fine quality and has some beautiful colors not available in other brands.
 If you can afford it, pass on the student grade brands of paint and buy what the professionals use.

-Acrylic Paints -- Beginners and minimalists need seven colors
+Acrylic Paints -- Beginners and minimalists need seven colors.
+I use Winsor Newton acrylics with a couple of Golden acrylics.

 • Titanium white